Anhui Province, China: Best Things to Do – Top Picks

 Sipping Authentic Tea

 Tea is more than a drink here—it’s a cultural ritual.
 Huangshan Maofeng Tea, a local specialty, is celebrated for its delicate aroma and smooth finish.
-Visiting a tea house allows you to connect with the region’s traditions and meet skilled tea masters3.
+Visiting a tea house allows you to connect with the region’s traditions and meet skilled tea masters.

 For a deeper understanding of the craft, consider joining a tea-picking session.
 It’s a hands-on way to appreciate the effort behind every cup.
 Whether you’re a tea enthusiast or a curious traveler, this experience is unforgettable.